kamamautanu/AmaFi/README.md

 ## 17. Other irrigation components

 Additional materials that are required to build this drip irrigation system include: PVC primer and cement, plumber's tape, painter's tape

+# User Manual

+# FAQs

+# Known Bugs

+* Sometimes the Seesaw package in Python uses the default I2C address rather than the specified 0x3

+# License

+The AmaFi device is licensed under Open-source hardware, licensed by ???:
+* Hardware is licensed under ?
+* Software is licensed under ?
+* Documentation is licensed under ?